IRS Whistleblower Program

 To be eligible for an award, whistleblowers must provide specific and credible evidence that a taxpayer is avoiding or underpaying a tax obligation to the federal government, whether fraudulently or otherwise, and that information must substantially contribute to the government’s recovery of at least $2 million, including interest and penalties.

 Because whistleblower rewards are only available when the amounts recovered are substantial, most successful claims have involved large tax avoidance schemes, corporate tax fraud, and fraud by high net worth individuals.
-Read here for examples of the types of tax fraud that can give rise to claims under the IRS Whistleblower Program on our Tax Fraud and Violations page.
+Read examples of the types of tax fraud that can give rise to claims under the IRS Whistleblower Program on our Tax Fraud and Violations page.

 The IRS has established a whistleblower office dedicated exclusively to working with whistleblowers.
 It has specific regulations and guidelines that whistleblowers must follow.
 IRS whistleblowers submit their information to the IRS Whistleblower Office on an IRS Form 211; they do not file a complaint in federal court.
 Experienced whistleblower attorneys can help whistleblowers submit stronger claims, connecting the whistleblower’s evidence with the applicable law.
 Such a well-documented submission will have better chances of success – both in encouraging IRS officials to investigate the fraud and in obtaining the largest possible rewards.